urbanvikingr/content/content/reference/api/relay-api/queries/generated-queries.md

     - cahzai2eur
 ---

-# Queries
+# Queries in the Relay API

-A *query* enables you to declare data requirements in your app by supplying multiple [fields](!alias-teizeit5se).
-All queries are automatically generated.
-To explore them, use the [playground](!alias-oe1ier4iej) inside your project.

-After you send a query to your [endpoint](!alias-yahph3foch#project-endpoints) you will receive the *query response*.
-It contains the actual data for all fields that were specified in the query.
+A *GraphQL query* is used to fetch data from a GraphQL [endpoint](!alias-yahph3foch#project-endpoints).
 This is an example query:

 ```graphql
 ---